evidence-dev/evidence/sites/docs/pages/core-concepts/themes/index.md

 sidebar_badge: New
 ---

-Customize the appearance of your Evidence application in light and dark mode using the theming system.
+Customize the appearance of your Evidence application in light and dark mode.

 # Appearance Modes